How to Exfoliate Body Skin to Reduce Strawberry Legs

 Step 3: Use Gentle Circular Motions (Physical Scrubs Only)

 Massage in small circles for 30-60 seconds per leg.
-Focus on problem areas but don't press hard.
-Let the scrub do the work—aggressive scrubbing causes micro-tears.
+Focus on problem areas but do not press hard.

 Step 4: Rinse Thoroughly

 Rinse with lukewarm water until all product is removed.
-Residue left behind can clog follicles—the opposite of your goal.
+Residue left behind can clog follicles — the opposite of your goal.

-Step 5: Shave (If Desired) AFTER Exfoliating
+Step 5: Shave (If Desired) After Exfoliating

 Exfoliation removes dead skin that causes razor bumps and ingrown hairs.
 Use a sharp razor and shave in the direction of hair growth.
-Turmeric helps heal shaving irritation.

 Step 6: Moisturize Immediately

 Apply thick moisturizer within 3 minutes of drying.
 Look for ceramides, hyaluronic acid, or urea.
-Dry skin makes strawberry legs more visible.

 Weekly Exfoliation Schedule for Best Results

-📅 Recommended Weekly Schedule
+Recommended Weekly Schedule

 - Monday: Chemical exfoliant (AHA/BHA body lotion)